IN THIS ARTICLE

 Running campaigns will always be displayed at the top.

 User's initials/ created by – this tag that tells you who created that campaign and when.

 A/B – this tag is added to campaigns where you A/B tested your sending emails.

-IF – this tag marks campaigns with an added condition.
+IF – this tag marks campaigns with the added condition.

 YOUR FOLDER'S NAME – the name of the folder you added your campaign to.

 There are some basic figures here, too, summing up each of your campaigns: a number of prospects, emails delivered, opened and responded to, as well as the interest level.